“The work is interesting and varied, the work environment is welcoming, open, honest and in a very picturesque setting!”

-I have been a STEM ambassador since I graduated.
-My aim is to benefit others by promoting an awareness of the different types of engineering out there, the numerous ways of being awarded an engineering qualification and to promote it as a profession – particularly important to female students since there are fewer female engineers than is preferable.
+I have been a STEM ambassador since I graduated to promote the engineering profession, awareness of the different types of engineering specialisms, and the numerous routes to achieving an engineering qualification – particularly to female students since women engineers can be scarce!

 Would you recommend DE&S to others as a great place to work?